Philippine fast food specialist Jollibee hungry to expand in U.S., China

 “It would be better for them not to do another acquisition at least of this scale until Smashburger and CBTL become profitable,” said Renzo Louie Candano, analyst at DBP-Daiwa Capital Markets in Manila.

 Jollibee believes, however, that it has not overreached.
-Nor is it concerned that any of its targeted markets are saturated or that it might not be able to compete with the likes of Starbucks (SBUX.O).
+Nor is it concerned that any of its targeted markets are saturated or that it might not be able to compete with the likes of Starbucks.

 “Every restaurant in the Philippines has fried chicken, in Vietnam there are maybe 10 coffee shops on every block.
 In the midst of all of this competition, there’s always a standout one or two,” said Chief Financial Officer Ysmael Baysa.